TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 1. (Optional) [VSCode](https://code.visualstudio.com)
 1. (Optional) A custom domain name

+While this tutorial was written with Windows in mind, the only difference per platform is how you [install Jekyll](https://jekyllrb.com/docs/installation/) and file paths.
+{:.note}

 ## Background

-For me, getting this website launched was a story of false starts.
+For me, getting my blog launched was a story of false starts.
 For years, I hosted a basic cover page website via a virtualized Nginx VM, shown below:

 ![Old Site](../assets/img/blog/oldsite.png){:.img width="500" height="100" loading="lazy"}

-I've been toying with the idea of hosting this website using the tools noted [below](#overview) ever since that old website was launched.
+I've been toying with the idea of hosting my blog using the tools noted [below](#overview) ever since that old website was launched.
 I documented how I accomplished that goal for your viewing (reading?) pleasure.